-If you work in thin layers and take your time, I feel you can get a smooth surface without having to learn and buy expensive spraying items.
+If you work in thin layers and take your time, I feel you can get a smooth surface on cabinets without having to learn and buy expensive spraying items.
 Not to mention, there will be an inevitable learning curve that comes with a paint sprayer.
 The odds of messing that up are way higher and more expensive with a sprayer than a classic roller and brush for a DIY project.

 Can you reuse the same roller?

 One of our favorite time-saving hacks is to put your wet roller or brush inside Ziploc bags in between coats.
 Just make sure to get the air out and completely zip the bag.
 See above though how a fresh brush or roller is always a great idea for your final coats.